-- You have been admitted to the college
+- You have been admitted to the college.

 - You plan to complete a college degree or certificate program at Peninsula College and enroll in required classes for that degree or certificate.

-- Be enrolled in at least 6 credits in order to be eligible for Direct Loan Program, PC Grant, Tuition Waiver, and work-study funds
+- Be enrolled in at least 6 credits* in order to be eligible for Direct Loan Program, PC Grant, Tuition Waiver, and work-study funds.

-- Demonstrate financial need (for most programs)
+- Demonstrate financial need (required for most aid programs)

-- You are making Satisfactory Academic Progress in your studies and are meeting the minimum Pace of Progression requirements
+- You are making Satisfactory Academic Progress in your studies and are meeting the minimum Pace of Progression requirements.

-- You are not currently in default on a student loan received at any school
+- You are not currently in default on a student loan received at any school.

-- You do not owe a repayment of grant funds at any college attended
+- You do not owe a repayment of grant funds at any college attended.

-- You have not been convicted of an illegal drug offense while receiving federal student aid
+- You have not been convicted of an illegal drug offense while receiving federal student aid.